ThomasTusche/web_scraper/README.md

 If you use 'Selenium' with the *headless* option, you get an **access denied** notification.
 To solve this, you have to change the *user_agent* part for your request like I did in my code.

 Now you should be able to scrape the website and extract any data you want.
+Currently it is just pulling all the HTML code.
+Depending on your use case you have to filter the result to match your specific needs.

 ## Tools Used